Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

         override fun onPostMessage(message: String, extras: Bundle?) {
             super.onPostMessage(message, extras)
-            //Handle postMessage, validate challenge optional challenge mechanism ehre.
+            //Validate the message, i.e. if you use this protocol to hand OIDC code to the app.
+            //If challenge mechanism used, expect replay of challenge here
             //Here a new activity is startet, which will terminate the CustomTab and get focus back to the app. context?.startActivity(Intent(context, MainActivity::class.java))
         }

         override fun onMessageChannelReady(extras: Bundle?) {
-            String challenge = "your_generated_challenge"; // Optional: use this challenge for extra security. super.onMessageChannelReady(extras)
+            String challenge = "your_generated_challenge"; // Optional
+            super.onMessageChannelReady(extras)
             session?.postMessage(challenge, null)
         }